Merri1/DisasterSquad/README.md

 ## Installation
 ### Windows 10
+- Tested and confirmed working on Windows 10.
 1. Download and extract the latest Win10 zip file from the [releases page](https://github.com/Merri1/DisasterSquad/releases).
 2. Open the **DisasterSquad\binary** folder.
 3. Double click **Disaster_Squad.exe** to run game.
-- Tested and confirmed working on Windows 10.
 &nbsp;

 ### Linux
+- Linux can run both the native Linux binary **and** the Windows executable.
+#### Linux Native
 1. Install [SFML v2.5.1](https://www.sfml-dev.org/download/sfml/2.5.1/) libraries, the command for this will depend on your distribution.

 Operating System | Command